Table of Contents

 - Reduced lung volumes (reduced total lung capacity TLC);

-- Increased FEV1/FVC ratio.
+- Increased or near normal FEV1/FVC ratio.

 - Connective tissue diseases associated with interstitial lung diseases (CT-ILD);